“The Leader in Wings for Unmanned Aircraft”

 Unmanned Aerial Vehicles (UAV)

 The patented Pegasus rocket of Orbital Science is the world’s leading small launch vehicle and a great example of a commercial unmanned aerial vehicle.
 This air-launched satellite launch system is carried aloft by a L-1011 to an altitude of 40,000 feet and then released.
 After ignition of its rocket engine the launch vehicle inserts up to 1,000 pound payloads into low-earth orbits (LEO).
-Contractor Scaled Composites came to Foam Matrix to use our unique Foam Matrix Core system in the manufacture of fins.
+Contractor Scaled Composites came to Foam Matrix to use their unique Foam Matrix Core system in the manufacture of fins.
 Pegasus is the first winged vehicle to accelerate to over eight times the speed of sound.

 Joint Air Surface Standoff Missile (JASSM)